rogerangel/Avian-DS-Static/README.md

 #Avian Driving School

-This app is deployed statically but no yet ready!
+This app is deployed statically but not yet ready for production!

 To preview the deployed app hit this link: https://rogerangel.github.io/Avian-DS-Static/